hdreduniver/HMGLR/README.md

 # HMGLR
-Code for "Not Just Single Reasoning!
-A Hierarchical Network for Document-level Biomedical Relation Extraction with Multi-Granularity Learning"
+Source code for BIBM 2024 paper: Not Just Single Reasoning!
+A Hierarchical Network for Document-level Biomedical Relation Extraction with Multi-Granularity Learning

 # Requirements
 * Python >= 3.8